Ali Murad Davudi: Baháʼí life

 Davudi was a life-long Baháʼí.
-In 1973 he was elected to the Iranian Baháʼí National Spiritual Assembly (NSA) which is the governing body of the Baháʼís of Iran.
+In 1973 he was elected to the Iranian Baháʼí National Spiritual Assembly (NSA), which is the governing body of the Baháʼís of Iran.
 One year later, he became the secretary of that body, which necessitated travel throughout the country, which left him little time for his academic work.
 In addition to his administrative work, he also served on the Baháʼí national publishing committees, and also helped establish the Institute for Advanced Baháʼí Studies in 1976 to promote Baháʼí scholarship and research, an initiative proposed by the Universal House of Justice, the governing body of the Baháʼís worldwide.
-Davudi developed much of the Institute's curriculum which included classes on philosophy and mysticism with an emphasis on the study of primary texts rather than commentary.
+Davudi developed much of the institute's curriculum, which included classes on philosophy and mysticism with an emphasis on the study of primary texts rather than commentary.

-Professor Davudi would also give regular Baháʼí study classes to the Baháʼí youth in Tehran and in summer schools across the country.
-He would also regularly go to the recording studio where he would tape lectures which would be distributed through cassettes to the Baháʼí community.
+Davudi would also give regular Baháʼí study classes to the Baháʼí youth in Tehran and in summer schools across the country.
+He would also regularly go to the recording studio where he would tape lectures that would be distributed through cassettes to the Baháʼí community.
 Some of his writings on the Baháʼí themes such as the "Station of Baháʼu'lláh" and "Divinity and Oneness" study some of the religion's foundational aspects.
 He also wrote essays on the Baháʼí teachings on life after death; the meaning of freedom; freewill and determinism; the station of man; prayer; the soul; philosophy; the study of history; science and religion; and non-involvement in politics.
 Many of his works were published in Baháʼí journals in Iran.

 After the Iranian revolution

-After the Iranian revolution in 1979, the Society of Muslim Students declared Professor Davudi as "anti-Islamic" and "anti-revolutionary"; members of militant Islamic groups regularly gathered outside his house, and thus he found that he could not continue to work as a professor and resigned from the university.
+After the Iranian revolution in 1979, the Society of Muslim Students declared Davudi as "anti-Islamic" and "anti-revolutionary"; members of militant Islamic groups regularly gathered outside his house, and thus he found that he could not continue to work as a professor and resigned from the university.
 After the Iranian revolution the persecution of Baháʼís was escalating, and Davudi was one of the most visible members of the National Spiritual Assembly, which had to defend the rights of its members to the government.
-As secretary of the NSA he also regularly interacted with the Baháʼí community through letters and talks, encouraging them to be patient through the persecution, and co-ordinating the relief efforts.
+As secretary of the NSA he also regularly interacted with the Baháʼí community through letters and talks, encouraging them to be patient through the persecution and co-ordinating the relief efforts.
 His daughter, who did not live in Iran, fearing for her father's life, traveled to Iran a few months after the Revolution and asked her father to go to the United States or Canada.
-While being aware of the danger he was facing, Davudi refused stating that the Baháʼí community in Iran needed him.
+While being aware of the danger he was facing, Davudi refused, stating that the Baháʼí community in Iran needed him.